germaniuss/liboauth/README.md

 # liboauth
-### Standalone cross-platform C oauth 2.0 authentication ilbrary using curl
+### Standalone cross-platform C oauth 2.0 ilbrary using curl

 This library is insipred by https://github.com/slugonamission/OAuth2 but aims to add extra missing functionality like access token refresh,